librairy_347_westmountmag

 Card catalogue – reference department

-Those of us of a “certain age” fondly remember using card catalogues, sorted by author and subject, to locate library books.
-Housed in beautiful oak, or cherry wood, cabinets – one would patiently thumb through the well-worn cards to find a book’s location.
+Those of us of a certain age fondly remember using card catalogues, sorted by author and subject, to locate library books.
+Housed in beautiful oak or cherry wood, cabinets – one would patiently thumb through the well-worn cards to find a book’s location.

 Interestingly, the library card catalogue first appeared in France during the revolutionary government.
 In 1789, the French government established a system of public libraries using books confiscated from the country’s religious institutions.
-By means of creating a listing of these holdings, a cataloguing system using the blank sides of playing cards was devised and became widely adopted as the French Cataloguing Code of 1791.
+By creating a listing of these holdings, a cataloguing system using the blank sides of playing cards was devised and widely adopted as the French Cataloguing Code of 1791.

-By 1877 standardized sizes of library cards were adopted by the American Library Association.
+By 1877, standardized sizes of library cards were adopted by the American Library Association.
 One was termed the Harvard College size (5 by 12.5 cm), the other was a Postal size (7.5 by 12.5 cm).

 bar code on book - WestmountMag.caNostalgia aside, computerized database systems do have many advantages over manual systems.
 For example, in the latter it is difficult of determine if a book is currently on loan and reserving a title is a cumbersome process.